-Probably the most well-known student discount scheme, both college and university students can apply for a NUS Extra card which have been created in association with TOTUM.
+Probably the most well-known student discount scheme, apprenticeship, college and university students can apply for a NUS Extra card which have been created in association with TOTUM.

-It costs £12 for a year, £22 for two years or £32 for three years, although with some student bank accounts you may be able to get a year free.
+It costs £12 for a year, £22 for two years or £32 for three years.
+But you'll defintley make that back in discounts!

 There are a whole host of discounts you can get from having this card.
-We don’t even scratch the surface by mentioning 10% off at Co-op, up to 47% off Thorpe Park, 10% off at ASOS and 25% off Odeon student priced tickets.
+We don’t even scratch the surface by mentioning 10% off at Co-op, 10% off at ASOS and 25% off Odeon student priced tickets.

 What’s more, the card now comes with a year of free ISIC, the International Student Identity Card, which has 42,000 of its own discounts over more than 130 countries.